plthompson/Zoop_metacom_exp_2018/README.md

 3. TEAMM_Zoop.bib - a .bib file that includes all of the citations for the manuscript.
 4. dispersal_image.png - a .png file with the image used in Figure 1 to show the experimental set up.
 5. the-american-naturalist.csl - a .csl file that defines the citation style for the journal

+The data folder contains two csv files:
+1. zoop_data.csv - this data frame the the counts (individuals per 10 L sampled) for each zooplankton taxa on each sampling date and mesocosm.
+Counts are in wide format with the taxa name as the column header.
+This data frame also includes the following date and treatment columns: dispersal (none, low, high), wattage (heater wattage), date (YYYY-MM-DD), week (week of the experiment), metacommunity (numeric ID), tank (numeric ID for mesocosm), and temp_mean (mean water temperature in the week prior to sampling).
+2. all_temperature.csv - this data frame includes daily temperature data collected using temperature loggers for the duration of the experiment.
+It includes the following columns: tank (numeric ID for mesocosm), data (YYYY-MM-DD), dispersal (none, low, high), wattage (heater wattage), metacommunity (numeric ID), temp_mean (mean temperature for the day), temp_max (max temperature for the day), temp_sd (standard deviation of temperature in the day), temp_min (min temperature in the day), dispersal_date (TRUE if dispersal was done on that day, NA if not).

+The data folder also includes HMSC_m.RData, which contains the fitted HMSC model.
+This is not required to reproduce the analysis, but speeds up the generation of the RMarkdown file as it allows it to be produced without running the full HMSC analysis again.
+The code in Manuscript.Rmd will check for this file, if it is not present, the HMSC model will be run again and this file will be saved.

 # Software used
 R version 4.1.3 (2022-03-10)